Legacy Video Files

 2023 Review

 This entry was added in 2021 as a merging of two separate 2019 entries, ‘Consumer Cloud-based Utilities’ and ‘Premium or Institutional Social Media’ to place emphasis on the similarities and common threats faced by services that are both ‘paid-for’ and ‘free-at-the-point-of-use’, namely similar aggravating conditions relating to increasing dependencies on the vendor’s business models and the terms and conditions imposed.
 The 2021 Jury also noted a trend towards increased risk in light of greater reliance on the cloud and localized disruptions to cloud services over the pandemic and wider (global) dependence on these services, especially Google Drive, for record-keeping and business workflows.
-The 2022 Taskforce agreed with the previous assessment, with no change to trend (agreeing that the risks remained on the same basis as presented in 2021 with no significant change towards even greater or reduced risk).
+The 2022 Taskforce agreed with the previous assessment, with no change to trend.

-The 2023 Council agreed with the Endangered classification with the overall risks remaining on the same basis as before (no change to trend), but also noted increases in imminence and effortto preserve, recognizing that while the need for major efforts to prevent or reduce losses continues, it is now much more likely that loss of material has already occurred, and will continue to do so, by the time tools or techniques have been developed.
+The 2023 Council agreed with the Endangered classification with the overall risks remaining on the same basis as before (‘No change’ to 2023 trend), but also noted increases in imminence and effort to preserve, recognizing that while the need for major efforts to prevent or reduce losses continues, it is now much more likely that loss of material has already occurred, and will continue to do so, by the time tools or techniques have been developed.

 This entry was previously categorized under the Social Media digital species.
-The 2023 Council recommended adjusting this and other social media entries in light of how web-based and cloudbased business products and services have developed in recent years.
+The 2023 Council adjusted this and other social media entries in light of how web-based and cloud-based business products and services had developed in recent years.
 This included:

 Additional Comments